 Fishing Reports released its top 50 crappie lakes, which ranked many Arkansas lakes as the best lakes in the country to fish for crappie.
 Many of the lakes mentioned are also great for other water recreation and fishing for other species of fish.
 The number one lake in the country for crappie was Grenada Lake, Mississippi.

 Fishing Reports ranks Lake Dardanelle as number 9 in the country for the quantity of fish you'll find there, though they do admit the size of the fish isn't as impressive as some other lakes in the country.

 Lake Dardanelle is 34,300 acres of water and has visitor's centers in Russellville, AR and in Dardanelle.
-The swim beach is on the Russelville side.
-The visitor's center in Russelville has aquariums, a honey bee hive and lots of interactive exhibits (Google Map).
+The swim beach is on the Russellville side.
+The visitor's center in Russellville has aquariums, a honey bee hive and lots of interactive exhibits.

 02 of 05

 Ranked #12 for crappie fishing, Lake Nimrod is 3,550 acres with 77 miles of shoreline on Arkansas Scenic 7 Byway.
 It was created by the Corps of Engineers and is the oldest Corps of Engineers project in Arkansas.
 Lake Nimrod is known for fishing of all kinds, not just crappie.
 Largemouth bass, bream, white bass, and catfish are also popular there.
 Lake Nimrod is located in Yell County, about an hour and a half from Little Rock.

 Nimrod is also popular for boating, hiking, and camping.
 There are swimming areas and playgrounds scattered all over.

 03 of 05

 Lake Conway is a 6,700-acre lake in Arkansas and ranks #39 for crappie fishing.
 It is the largest reservoir made by a game and fish commission in the United States.
 The dam is a very popular spot to fish for bass, catfish, bream, and crappie.